Blog Layout

 Key Highlights

-• Ice and water shield and metal valleys are both effective options for protecting vulnerable areas of your roof from water damage.
+• Ice and water shield, and metal roof valleys are both effective options for protecting vulnerable areas of your roof from unwanted moisture.

-• Metal valleys, on the other hand, are valley flashings made of metal that direct water off of the roof and help prevent leaks and rot.
+• Metal valleys: valley flashings made of metal that direct water off of the roof and help prevent leaks and rot.

 • When choosing between ice and water shield and metal valleys, factors such as climate, cost, and installation process should be considered.